Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Post-viral depletion, immunosenescence, gut-barrier inflammation, mast-cell reactivity, and autoimmune flares are different problems.
 Pushing thymosin alpha-1 harder is not the right answer for every immune complaint.

-- Active autoimmune flare: clinical evaluation first.
+- Active autoimmune flare: clinical evaluation comes first.

 Related: Immune Peptide Protocol